JC0NN0R/GASP-DynamicAdditiveOverlay/README.md

 # GASP_DynamicAdditiveOverlay v1.29

+# Requirements
+Read My License, you can distribute this software but I require my License to be Distributed with it, this is how you credit me for the work I have put into this project.
+This License is effective 10/11/2024, going forward anyone who uses this project is bound by law to this new License.
+If you plan on redistributing it you must include my License.

 Due to Bandwidth Cost over the past month ($65), and the fact we capped that out on the last day....I have entirely removed everything from the project that isn't part of the changes I made.
 The Project is now roughly ~50mb download, this should dramatically decrease the cost to almost nothing.
 However there will now be additional setup.
 I will make a video in the morning and post it here alongside the new steps to cloning this.

 # WATCH THIS VIDEO TO PROPERLY SET THIS UP